Hardcore punk in the United Kingdom: Grindcore

 Grindcore, developed during the mid-1980s in the United Kingdom by Napalm Death, a group who emerged from the anarcho-punk scene in Birmingham, England.
 Whilst their first recordings were in the vein of Crass, they eventually became associated with crust punk, The group began to take on increasing elements of thrashcore, post-punk, and power electronics, and began describing their sound as "Siege with Celtic Frost riffs".
 The group also went through many changes in personnel.
 A major shift in style took place after Mick Harris became the group's drummer.
 Punk historian Ian Glasper indicates that "For several months gob-smacked audiences weren't sure whether Napalm Death were actually a serious band any longer, such was the undeniable novelty of their hyper-speed new drummer."

-Earache was founded in 1985 by Digby Pearson, and would go on to help the further development of grindcore, hardcore and crust punk, by putting out releases from artists like Concrete Sox and Heresy.
+Earache Records was founded in 1985 by Digby Pearson, and would go on to help the further development of grindcore, hardcore and crust punk, by putting out releases from artists like Concrete Sox and Heresy.
 The label's first major release of note was MOSH 3, Napalm Death's Scum, which went on to reach number 7 in the UK indie chart.

 Napalm Death's seismic impact inspired other British grindcore groups in the 1980s, among them Carcass and Sore Throat.
 Extreme Noise Terror, from Ipswich, formed in 1984.
 With the goal of becoming "the most extreme hardcore punk band of all time," the group took Mick Harris from Napalm Death in 1987.
 Ian Glasper describes the group as "pissed-off hateful noise with its roots somewhere between early Discharge and Disorder, with [vocalists] Dean [Jones] and Phil [Vane] pushing their trademark vocal extremity to its absolute limit."
 In 1991, the group collaborated with the acid house group The KLF, appearing onstage with the group at the Brit Awards in 1992.
 Carcass released Reek of Putrefaction in 1988, which John Peel declared his favorite album of the year despite its very poor production.
 The band's focus on gore and anatomical decay, lyrically and in sleeve artwork, inspired the goregrind subgenre.
 Sore Throat, said by Ian Glasper to have taken "perhaps the most uncompromisingly anti-music stance" were inspired by crust punk as well as industrial music.
 Some listeners, such as Digby Pearson, considered them to be simply an in-joke or parody of grindcore.